The Swan Princess (film series)

 The Swan Princess is an animated film series that began with the 1994 film The Swan Princess.
+There are twelve films in the series.

 Films

 The Swan Princess (1994)

 The Swan Princess is a 1994 American animated musical fantasy film based on the ballet Swan Lake.
-Starring the voices of Jack Palance, John Cleese, Steven Wright, and Sandy Duncan, the film was directed by a former Disney animation director, Richard Rich, and produced by Nest Family Entertainment / Rich Animation Studios and with a music score by Lex de Azevedo.
+Starring the voices of Jack Palance, John Cleese, Steven Wright, and Sandy Duncan, the film was directed by a former Disney animation director Richard Rich, and produced by Nest Entertainment / Rich Animation Studios and with a music score by Lex de Azevedo.
 The story follows the relationship between Princess Odette and Prince Derek, who, pushed together by their respective parents, dislike each other as children and teenagers, but develop romantic feelings for each other as adults, get married, and are established as the future rulers of the kingdom.
 It was released theatrically on November 18, 1994, where it received mixed reviews from critics.

+Soundtrack

+The Swan Princess: Music from the Motion Picture is the soundtrack album of the first film.
+It contains the songs from the film written by Lex de Azevedo and David Zippel, as well as the film's score composed and conducted by Lex de Azevedo, and additional score conducted by Larry Bastian.
+The score was orchestrated by Lex de Azevedo, Larry Bastian, and Larry Schwartz.

+"Far Longer than Forever" is the theme song for the first film The Swan Princess.
+The song was written by composer Lex de Azevedo and lyricist David Zippel, with production by Robbie Buchanan, and was nominated for a Golden Globe Award for Best Original Song.
+It is performed by Regina Belle and Jeffrey Osborne.

 The Swan Princess: Escape from Castle Mountain (1997)

 The Swan Princess: Escape from Castle Mountain / The Swan Princess: The Secret of the Castle is a 1997 American animated musical-fantasy film and the direct-to-video sequel to the animated film The Swan Princess.
 Directed by Richard Rich (who also directed the original), the film follows Derek and Odette one year after their wedding.
-Their anniversary celebrations are suddenly disrupted by the actions of the wizard Clavius, who wants to regain the Forbidden Arts and destroy their happiness.
+Their anniversary celebrations are suddenly disrupted by the actions of the evil sorcerer Clavius, who wants to regain the Forbidden Arts and destroy their happiness.

 The Swan Princess III: The Mystery of the Enchanted Treasure (1998)

 The Swan Princess: The Mystery of the Enchanted Kingdom / The Swan Princess III: The Mystery of the Enchanted Treasure is a direct-to-video film and the third installment in The Swan Princess franchise.
 It was released in 1998, directed again by Richard Rich, and features the voices of Michelle Nicastro and Brian Nissen as Odette and Derek.
-This film follows Derek and Odette having to deal with Zelda, a sorceress who is seeking the Forbidden Arts and wishes to use them to destroy Odette and Derek's happiness.
+This film follows Derek and Odette having to deal with Zelda, an evil sorceress who is seeking the Forbidden Arts and wishes to use them to destroy Odette and Derek's happiness.